tanveerkarim/tanveerkarim.github.io/_pages/teaching.md

 Teaching and mentoring has been an essential part of my academic training since my undergraduate years.
 I have served as a Teaching Assistant for 4 courses at the University of Rochester, a Teaching Fellow for 3 courses at Harvard University, and an instructor for two summer courses.
 I enjoy teaching general education and early undergraduate-focused courses as it gives me the opportunity to contextualize scientific and quantitative reasoning from the astronomy and physics perspective.

-In addition to teaching, I have offered both academic and career mentorship to multiple students.
-I will be using this space to add the materials I have developed throughout the years.
+In addition to teaching, I enjoy engaging in both academic and career mentorships.

 ## Harvard University
 - Life as a Planetary Phenomenon